Year Joined MKLM: 2008

 Country: El Salvador

-Community: Monte San Juan
+City: Monte San Juan

-Focus: Sustainable Development and Pastoral Ministry
+Focus: Sustainable Development, Pastoral Care

 Peg grew up in rural New York State and spent the last few years before joining Maryknoll Lay Missioners back on the family farm caring for her elderly parents.
-She was active in the Sacred Heart Parish in Stamford, NY, as well as in the Albany Diocese.
+She was active in the Sacred Heart Parish in Stamford, N.Y., as well as in the Albany Diocese – in music ministry, pastoral planning and the promotion of small faith-sharing groups.
 A horticulturist, she has degrees from Cornell and Texas A&M.

 Peg served as a Peace Corps Volunteer in Ecuador, worked as the Farm Project Director for the Ft.
 McDowell Indian community and lived on their reservation in Arizona.
 She taught at El Zamorano (Pan-American Agricultural School) in Honduras, served as pastoral assistant in a rural parish in Honduras, and worked for the New York State Migrant Education Program.